elbuenmitch/new-digi-map/README.md

 - The application is optimized to handle thousands of elements
 - Canvas supports panning and zooming for large projects
 - Visual feedback is provided for actions (selection, copy, search results)
-- Element properties are stored in memory and not in the SVG file (yet this will be added)
+- Element properties are stored in both memory and the database
+- Canvas state is persisted using Supabase database integration
+- Metadata display in top-left corner shows centercode and floor information
+- The app is deployed on GitHub Pages from the gh-pages branch

 ## Usage

+The application is accessible online at [https://elbuenmitch.github.io/new-digi-map/](https://elbuenmitch.github.io/new-digi-map/).

-Open `index.html` in your web browser to start using the application.
+For local development, open `index.html` in your web browser.